,

 Listener of the Year: The Active Listening Center

-The Active Listening Center has been awarded Listener of the Year by the
+The Active Listening Center has been awarded Listener of the Year.

 The group Listener of the year goes to The Active Listening Center at the